What is the RDR?

 The Registered Diplomate Reporter (RDR) is NCRA’s highest degree of certification designed for elite reporters desiring to join an exclusive club of reporting excellence.

-The court reporting profession's most talented professionals have the opportunity to prove themselves.
+The court reporting profession's most knowledgeable professionals have the opportunity to prove themselves.
 If you have exhibited exemplary skills in all areas of court reporting, if you are actively involved in court reporting and served as a consultant or leader in the profession, then you are ready to sit for the Registered Diplomate Reporter Examination.

 Who is eligible to sit for the RDR Exam?